microsoft/workshop-library/flask-text-translator/workshop-designer.md

 ## Stage 1: Desired Results

-1. Students will discover how to use text translation within a web application built with Python, Flask, and Azure Cognitive Services.
+Students will be skilled in how to use text translation within a web application built with Python, Flask, and Azure Cognitive Services.

 ## Stage 2: Evidence

-By the end of the workshop, students will be able to use build a web application for text translation.
+By the end of the workshop, students will be able to build a web application for text translation.
 Quizzes are embedded in the slides as knowledge checks.

 ## Stage 3: Learning Plan